phng3001/alliancecan/variant_calling/readme.md

 ## I. Read mapping and variant calling
 ### Usage
 #### 0. Preparation
-* Create your working directory for this step and navigate into it
+a.
+Create your working directory for this step and navigate into it
 ```bash
 mkdir read_mapping
 cd read_mapping
 ```

-* Copy the scripts from the `read_mapping_variant_calling` subdirectory into your working directory
+b.
+Copy the scripts from the `read_mapping_variant_calling` subdirectory into your working directory
 ```bash
 cp /project/def-mouellet/Scripts_MOU/PNP/alliancecan/variant_calling/read_mapping_variant_calling/* .
 ```

-* If it is your first time using GATK, run this command on a login node:
+c.
+If it is your first time using GATK, run this command on a login node:
 ```bash
 module load StdEnv/2023 gatk/4.4.0.0
 ```